christinaqtruong/ElPollo/README.md

 # Trashy Trinkets
 So you found yourself at the end of the world.
 What do you do?
 You shop at Trashy Trinkets!
-The post-apocalytic store that has all your needs!
+The post-apocalytic store that has things you might find use for!

 ## Overview
 This app is an Amazon-like storefront using MySQL and Inquirer from Node.js.
 The app takes orders from customers and depletes stock from the store's inventory.